DestroyerDarkNess/ConsoleHost/README.md

 ## Contributors
 - Destroyer : Creator and Developer.  / Discord : Destroyer#8328
-- Harold : He suggests this function, and I implement it, so it was his Idea or something ... / Discord : PinkAxol#9856
+- PinkAxol : He suggests this function, and I implement it, so it was his Idea or something ... / Discord : PinkAxol#9856

   ## Special thanks :
 - [ElektroStudios](https://github.com/ElektroStudios): For its Class SetWindowState and other Functions.